insin/newforms/docs/forms_api.rst

       with :js:func:`formData`).

-      When using multiple forms with prefixes, form data will always be prefixed - using this method when working with manually extracting form data should ensure there are no surprises if moving from non-prefixed forms to prefixed forms.
+      When using multiple forms with prefixes, form data will always be prefixed - using this method when working with manually extracted form data should ensure there are no surprises if moving from non-prefixed forms to prefixed forms.